Top three reasons to go hiking in Yosemite

 Half Dome is the most iconic hiking destination in the Park, if not in the world

 While Yellowstone was the first designated National Park in the US, it was Yosemite that captured the interest of early conservationists and was the first parcel of land to be set aside specifically for preservation — signed into existence by none other than Abraham Lincoln in 1864.
 For more than 150 years, Yosemite has enthralled its visitors with its abundantly diverse wildlife, waterfalls, sequoias, trails and mountains, as well as monoliths.
 The park annually entices up to 4 million visitors who want to explore, climb, hike, camp and immerse themselves amid the park’s iconic features like El Capitan, Half Dome, Sentinel Dome, Tuolumne Meadows, Dana Meadows, and the Cathedral Range.
-The list goes on and on!
-All it takes is one visit or a look at some Ansel Adams photos to understand the park’s massive appeal.
+The list goes on and on, and it’s obvious that Yellowstone offers some of the best hikes in northern California!
+All it takes is one visit or a look at some Ansel Adams photos to understand the park’s massive appeal to many people from the US.
 So grab your hiking boots and get ready to be amazed!
 Find out more about the six best hikes in Yosemite National Park from Liz Thomas, a professional hiker and guidebook author.

 May through October

 Sacramento, CA, is 3 hours away, San Francisco, CA, is just over 4 hours away

 Best of Yosemite Backpacking Trip